Bike computers are devices that help us track our rides, connect additional sensors, or navigate through places we don’t know.

 - Don’t you mind charging it more often?

-And, of course, there is also the money aspect.
+And, of course, there is also the aspect of money.
 The more sophisticated bike computers are more expensive but often offer features you will never use.

 Let me now guide you through the most important features of bike computers.